-The identifier of a local variable is a sequence of characters, which can be used for the name of the D2000 system (rules for object name definition).
+The identifier of a local variable is a sequence of characters, which can be used for the name of D2000 system (rules for object name definition).
 It must begin with the character "\" (underscore).
 For example: \i, \i1, \locVar.1.
 Maximum: 64 characters.
-The value of a local variable is characterized by all value attributes as well as objects in the D2000 system (time, limits, process alarm etc.).
+Value of a local variable is characterized by all value attributes as well as objects in D2000 system (time, limits, process alarm etc.).